Help for 401k plan sponsors, retirement professionals, small business, employee and 401(k) rules

 Substantially Equal Periodic Payments

 The substantially equal periodic payment exception is available to anyone with a 401k plan, regardless of age, which makes it an attractive escape hatch.
 It is called a Section 72(t) distribution.
 In a 72(t) withdrawal, the distributions must be "substantially equal" payments based upon your life expectancy.
-Once the distributions begin, they must continue for a period of five years or until you reach age 59½, which ever is longest.
+Once the distributions begin, they must continue for a period of five years or until you reach age 59½, whichever is longest.
 The full rules and life expectancy tables can be found in IRS Publication 590.
-This option generally give you the least retirement pay out available.
+This option generally gives you the least retirement pay out available.

 Keep in mind that if you use too high a rate of withdrawal, you could run out of money, even before the 72(t) distribution ends, particularly if your investments decline in value substantially.